Les Dawson: Routines and image

-His characteristic routines featured Roy Barraclough and Dawson as elderly women, Cissie Braithwaite and Ada Shufflebotham.
+Dawson's style as a comic was world-weary, lugubrious and earthy.
+Some of his routines featured Roy Barraclough and himself as elderly Lancashire women, Cissie Braithwaite and Ada Shufflebotham.
 Barraclough's character Cissie had pretensions of refinement and corrected Ada's malapropisms or vulgar expressions.
 As authentic characters of their day, they spoke some words aloud but mouthed others, particularly those pertaining to bodily functions and sex.
 The characters were based on those Les Dawson knew in real life.
 He explained that this mouthing of words (or "mee-mawing") was a habit of Lancashire millworkers communicating over the loud noise of looms, then resorted to in daily life for indelicate subjects.
 To further portray the reality of northern, working-class women, Cissie and Ada would sit with folded arms, occasionally adjusting their bosoms by a hoist of the forearms.
 Many Cissie and Ada sketches were written by Terry Ravenscroft.
 This was also typical of pantomime dame style, an act copied from his hero, Norman Evans and his act Over the Garden Wall.

-Les Dawson was portly and often dressed in John Bull costume.
-He introduced to his BBC television shows a dancing group of fat ladies called the Roly Polys.
-Dawson's style as a comic was world-weary, lugubrious and earthy.
+Dawson was portly and often dressed in John Bull costume.
+In his later BBC television shows he introduced a troupe of fat dancing ladies called the Roly Polys.

-He was a talented pianist but developed a gag in which he played a familiar piece such as Beethoven's Moonlight Sonata and then introduced hideously wrong notes (yet not destroying the tune) without appearing to realise, smiling unctuously and relishing the accuracy and soul of his own performance.
+He was a talented pianist but developed a gag in which he played a familiar piece such as Beethoven's Moonlight Sonata and then introduced hideously wrong notes (while keeping the tune recognisable) without appearing to realise, smiling unctuously and relishing the accuracy and soul of his own performance.

 Having broken his jaw in a boxing match, he could pull grotesque faces by pulling his jaw over his upper lip.
 This is described in the first volume of Dawson's autobiography A Clown Too Many.

 Personal life and death

 Dawson was married to his first wife, Margaret, from 25 June 1960 until her death on 15 April 1986 from cancer.
 They had three children: Julie, Pamela and Stuart.
 Dawson nearly died in February 1985 from a failing prostate gland, complicated by blood poisoning.
 On 3 September 1988, he suffered a heart attack in Blackpool and spent nine days in hospital.
 He married his second wife, Tracy Roper, on 6 May 1989; she was 17 years younger.
 They had a daughter, Charlotte, who was born on 3 October 1992.

-He died suddenly, aged 62, in June 1993 from a heart attack during treatment for a heart complaint at St Joseph's Hospital in Manchester.
+He died suddenly, aged 62, on 10 June 1993 from a heart attack, during treatment for a heart complaint at St Joseph's Hospital in Longsight, Manchester.